About This Recipe

 - 1 cup refried beans black or pinto

-- 2 tbsp butter or oil
+- 2 tbsp butter or vegan butter

 Instructions